 Are you the best trainer in the world?
 Probably not.
 Who is?
 I have no idea.
 Does the best trainer in the world exist?
 Nah, I don’t think so.

 But here’s the personal training secret sauce—the stuff you won’t ever learn in a textbook:

 “The importance of the quality of a workout that you give a client pales in comparison to the importance of your ability to get a client to do a workout, any workout.
 Period.”

 There are exceptions, but the general rules of fitness are pretty simple:

-* Nutrition: Eat whole foods, plenty of protein, complex carbs, and healthy fats, and avoid refined sugars.
+* Nutrition: Eat whole foods, with an emphasis on lean protein, minimally processed carbs, and healthy fats.
+Avoid food and (especially) beverages with added sugars.

 * Exercise to burn fat: Do stuff you suck at.
 Once you get good at it, stop doing it.

-* Exercise to build muscle: Train consistently, maintain a high intensity, keep rest around 1-2 minutes per set, increase volume over time, and recover well.
+* Exercise to build muscle: Train consistently, maintain a high intensity, keep rest around one to two minutes per set, increase volume over time, and recover well.

 I’m oversimplifying things, of course, but whether a client does a back squat, front squat, goblet squat, split squat, rear-elevated split squat, or walking lunge doesn’t really matter to 99 percent of the clients we’ll encounter.
 Any of the aforementioned exercise variations will get them the results they desire if it meets my guidelines above.

 Stop feeling like you aren’t good enough.
 Your best, right now, is (probably) more than good enough.